 The great thing is that a small WordPress team is already working on such a system.
 It’s called Tide.
 Tide’s vision is to carry out automated quality tests for all WordPress plugins and themes and to make these test results visible to both the authors and users of these plugins and themes.

-It's not ready yet, but in the future, Tide will help laypeople better recognize what kind of WordPress plugins they're installing.
-Until then, you'll have to stick to the plugin metadata, which is displayed on wordpress.org in the plugin directory for each individual plugin:
+It’s not ready yet, but in the future, Tide will help laypeople better recognise what kind of WordPress plugins they’re installing.
+Until then, you’ll need to refer to the plugin metadata displayed in the plugin directory on wordpress.org for each individual plugin:

-3. Tested to.
+- Tested to.
 This is also only a version number, which can be adjusted by the manufacturer at any time without this having to be verified by a third party.
-However, a current version number is an indication that the plugin is updated regularly.
+However, a current version number is an indication that the plugin is regularly updated.

-4. PHP version.
-While it is nice that developers continue to support low PHP version numbers, a higher version would be safer.
+- PHP version.
+Although it is nice that developers continue to support low PHP version numbers, a higher version would be safer.

 Automated browser tests

 Now it gets a little more difficult.
-Especially for those who have no programming knowledge.
-If you depend on important functions, you should test them regularly - preferably automatically, of course.
+Especially for those who have no programming skills whatsoever.
+If you depend on important functions, you should test them regularly – preferably automatically, of course.

 Puppeteer is a NodeJS library that provides a high-level API to control the Chrome browser via the DevTools protocol.
 Puppeteer runs headless by default, but can be configured to open the browser so that you can see what is happening.

 There are many use cases for such tests.
-If you have an online store with WooCommerce, you can use it to check whether products can still be added to the shopping cart.
+If you have an online shop with WooCommerce, you can use it to check whether products can still be added to the shopping basket.
 Or whether forms can still be sent.

 Of course, not all cases can be covered.
 In most cases, however, a small automatic test is more effective than a simple visual check.
 After all, it is not always possible to test all the functions of a site after every small update.
 Especially if it is very extensive.